$5,126 pp (USD)

 - Meals & Drinks:

 We make our way to the Waterberg Plateau Park via Otjiwarongo today, which is situated in the central-northern part of Namibia on the TransNamib railway.
-It is the biggest business centre for Otjozondjupa Region.
-Otjiwarongo is located on the B1 road and its links between Windhoek, the Golden Triangle of Otavi, Tsumeb and Grootfontein, and Etosha National Park.
+It is the biggest business centre for the Otjozondjupa Region.
+Otjiwarongo is located on the B1 road and is linked to Windhoek, the Golden Triangle of Otavi, Tsumeb and Grootfontein, and Etosha National Park.

 Waterberg Plateau National Park, the plateau being its namesake, is a 41,000 ha (101,300 acres) sanctuary that encompasses the plateau and its medley of habitats, including shaded wooded areas, grasslands, and cool ravines fed by several springs.
-The rock-studded ridge of the plateau, juxtaposed with vibrant greenery, extends for more than 300km (186miles) and reaches 250m (820ft) high, atop which there are uninterrupted views of the surrounding wilderness.
+The rock-studded ridge of the plateau, juxtaposed with vibrant greenery, extends for more than 300 km (186 miles) and reaches 250 m (820 ft) in height, from which there are uninterrupted views of the surrounding wilderness.

 - Main Destination: